HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 }
 ```

-To see configured content sources for a certain type (e.g. wcm), call the `/dx/api/search/v2/contentsources?type=wcm` endpoint with a `GET` request:
+To see configured content sources for a certain type (for example, `wcm`), call the `/dx/api/search/v2/contentsources?type=wcm` endpoint with a `GET` request:

 **Response:**